LexiSafe: Offline Safe Reinforcement Learning with Lexicographic Safety-Reward Hierarchy: Introduction

 In CPS applications, safety often involves multiple and hierarchical constraints, rather than a single-cost signal.
 For instance, in autonomous driving, an agent must first avoid collisions (primary safety), then respect traffic regulation (secondary safety), and finally optimize fuel efficiency or passenger comfort (performance).
 Violating this hierarchy, e.g., prioritizing comfort over collision avoidance, is unacceptable.
 This multi-level safety dependency motivates a \textit{lexicographic} structure, where safety objectives are optimized sequentially according to their criticality before considering performance.
 Nevertheless, existing safe RL approaches rarely capture such safety hierarchies, treating safety and performance as jointly optimized under a single constraint.

 In practice, direct online interaction for learning safe behavior in CPS is costly and risky, as unsafe exploration can lead to physical damage or system instability.
 This has motivated the study of offline safe RL~\cite{xu2022constraints,chemingui2025constraint}, where policies are trained from pre-collected datasets without further environment interactions.
 However, this setting introduces several challenges.
 Offline datasets often contain mixed or unsafe trajectories, complicating the identification of safe behaviors~\cite{koirala2024latent}.
 Furthermore, estimation errors in long-term cost and value functions may yield infeasible or overly conservative policies.
 While dual-variable or constrained formulations~\cite{koirala2024fawac,zheng2024safe,hong2024primal} attempt to balance safety and performance, they often suffer from optimization instability and lack of interpretability.
 Even if theoretical complexity bounds have been estabilished separately from safe RL~\cite{hasanzadezonuzy2021learning} and offline RL~\cite{hong2023offline}, analogous guarantees for offline safe RL, particularly under hierarchical safety objectives, remain underexplored.

 Therefore, limitations motivate the central question of this work: \textit{How can we ensure hierarchical safety guarantees in offline reinforcement learning for cyber-physical systems, while still achieving near-optimal task performance?} Recently, a few studies~\cite{skalse2022lexicographic,zhang2022lexicographic} have explored lexicographic to model hierarchical objectives.
-However, existing methods primarily focus on online interaction settings, where safety and performance are optimized through continual environment exploration.
+However, existing methods primarily focus on online settings, where safety and performance are optimized through continual environment exploration.
 Such approaches lack theoretical sample complexity guarantees and are typically limited to single-cost evaluations, making them difficult to deploy in safety-critical CPS domains that demand strict offline learning and multiple safety hierarchies.